OpenAPC/openapc-de/README.md

 Information on both open access journal articles and open access publication of articles in toll-access journals ("hybrid") are provided.

-In total,  4 035 491€ for  3 276 articles were paid by the participating unviversities.
-Average  fee is 1 231.8€ and the median 1 200€.
+In total,  4 058 377€ for  3 299 articles were paid by the participating unviversities.
+Average  fee is 1 230.2€ and the median 1 196€.

 ### Open Access Journals

-At the moment, the dataset releases information on 3 263 articles in open access journals which charge publication fees.
-Total expenditure amounts to  4 011 197€.
-Average  fee is 1 229.3€ and the median 1 197€.
+At the moment, the dataset releases information on 3 286 articles in open access journals which charge publication fees.
+Total expenditure amounts to  NA€.
+Average  fee is NA€ and the median NA€.

 View dataset on [GitHub](https://github.com/OpenAPC/openapc-de/blob/master/data/apc_de.csv).